hesterrk/hesterrk/README.md

 • Worked in a sustainably-focused clothing business for a few months afterwards, due to my love of all things green.
 One task being to build the website using WordPress, a technology I had not used before.
 Learning to use this and eventually building the website, sparked an interest in the tech industry...

-• Came across Lambda School - an online coding bootcamp, determined to try something completely new, interesting and challenging, I completed the pre-course work and loved every second of it!
+• After some research, I came across Lambda School - an online coding bootcamp.
+Determined to try something completely new, interesting and challenging, I completed the pre-course work and loved every second of it!

 • 11 months later from starting the course, I have not looked back